 You'll notice that some lifters hold the bar for a long time before actually initiating movement.

-When you’re bent over holding onto the bar, blood will rush to your head.
+Blood will rush to your head when you're bent over, holding onto the bar.
 When you start pulling to stand erect, the blood drains from your head to facilitate oxygen to your leg and back muscles.

-This is normal, but what you want to avoid is being bent over for too long where all of your blood goes to your head and then quickly needs to rush to your muscles to facilitate the movement.
-This effect would be compounded by the valsalva maneuver, and some of the other mistakes already discussed like holding your breath too long or breathing out too quickly.
+This is normal, but you want to avoid being bent over for too long, where all your blood goes to your head and then quickly needs to rush to your muscles to facilitate the movement.
+This effect would be compounded by the Valsalva maneuver and some of the other mistakes already discussed, like holding your breath too long or breathing out too quickly.

 Here's an example of a deadlift set-up taking too long: